Candy Cane Crunch Cake

 - In a bowl of a stand mixer fitted with a paddle attachment, beat together the oil and sugar on medium speed for 2 minutes.
 Over medium speed, add the eggs, egg yolk, vanilla, and peppermint extract.
 Stop the mixer and scrape down the bowl.

-- Evenly divide the batter (*see my own tips below on how to do this!) among the prepared cake pans.
+- Evenly divide the batter (*see the note section on how to do this!) among the prepared cake pans.
 Bake for 23 to 25 minutes, or until a toothpick inserted into the center of the cake comes out clean.
 Let them cool on a wire rack for 10 to 15 minutes before removing the cakes from their pans.
 Allow the cake layers to cool completely before decorating. *If you are preparing this cake in advance, double-wrap the cooled cake layers in plastic wrap before refrigerating or freezing.

 - Place the candy canes in a large resealable freezer bag and squeeze out any excess air.
 Using a rolling pin, crush the candy canes into very small pieces (*you don’t want any of the pieces to be too large or they will be chewy, rather than crunchy).
 Set aside.

-- Frost the sides and top of the cake with the remaining buttercream (*if time permits, frost a thin crumb coat, refrigerate for 15-20 minutes, and finish with the remaining buttercream).
+- Frost the sides and top of the cake with the remaining buttercream (*if time permits, frost a thin crumb coat, refrigerate for 15 to 20 minutes, and finish with the remaining buttercream).
 A straight-sided frosting spatula and bench scraper are great for producing smooth sides.
 Refrigerate the cake, uncovered, for 20 to 25 minute before glazing.

 For the Glaze: